Partnership Interoperability Initiative

-Partners can contribute to NATO-led operations and missions – whether through supporting peace by training security forces in the Western Balkans and Afghanistan, or monitoring maritime activity in the Mediterranean Sea or off the Horn of Africa – as well as NATO exercises.
+Partners can contribute to NATO-led operations and missions – whether through supporting peace by training security forces in the Western Balkans, or monitoring maritime activity in the Mediterranean Sea or off the Horn of Africa – as well as NATO exercises.
 To be able to contribute effectively, partners need to be interoperable with NATO.

 Interoperability is the ability to operate together using harmonised standards, doctrines, procedures and equipment.
 It is essential to the work of an alliance of multiple countries with national defence forces, and is equally important for working together with partners that wish to contribute in supporting NATO in achieving its tactical, operational and strategic objectives.
 Much of day-to-day cooperation in NATO – including with partners – is focused on achieving this interoperability.

 In 2014, Allied leaders responded to the need to maintain and enhance interoperability built up with partners during years of operations (including in Afghanistan and the Western Balkans), recognising the importance of maintaining interoperability with partners for future crisis management.
 NATO launched the Partnership Interoperability Initiative (PII), which aims to:

 - re-emphasise the importance of developing interoperability with and for all partners, and of ensuring that all existing partnership interoperability programmes are used to their full potential;